aws-samples/aws-appsync-calorie-tracker-workshop/2_APPSYNC/README.md

 In this section, we will create the backend for our application.
 We will use Amazon DynamoDB to store user information and AWS AppSync to create GraphQL based backend.

 AppSync is setup to DynamoDB tables as data source to persist user information.
-The below picture shows the relationalship between Appsync Schema, resolver and Datasources.
+The below picture shows the relationship between Appsync Schema, resolver and Datasources.

 ![Appsync](../images/image-appsync-completed.png)